mybonk/mybonk-wiki/workshop-1/README.md

 - Add your SSH public key
 - Include basic command-line tools

-This involves configuring only two files:
+This involves configuring just two files:
 - `flake.nix` - Defines inputs and outputs for our system
 - `configuration.nix` - The actual system configuration